 We are running very short of provisions this week

 as we have all good appetites now.
 However we have our reserve stores to fall back on & the fresh lot come in every Friday.
 Bed at 12 having spent a pleasant evening with the apprentices who are a decent lot of fellows”

-Extract from A.Whelen’s Australia travel diary sailing from England aboard the Hesperides in 1878
+This extract from A.Whelen’s diary was written when sailing from England aboard the Hesperides in 1878